 Work Shared in CORE

 P. Brocato, D. Diffendale, D. Di Giuliomaria, M. Gaeta, F. Marra, N. Terrenato, 2019.
-“Identification of a Previously Unknown Tuff for the Construction of the Archaic Temple Podium at Sant’Omobono, Rome.”
+“A Previously Unidentified Tuff in the Archaic Temple Podium at Sant’Omobono, Rome and its Broader Implications.”
 Journal of Mediterranean Archaeology

 D.P.
 Diffendale, 2019.
 “Disiecta Fictilia: